Arif-Foysal/obsidian/software engineering/code refactoring.md

 [[Refactoring.pdf]]

 ## What is refactoring
-A refactoring is a software transformation that preserves the external behaviour of the software; improves the internal structure of the software.
+A refactoring is a software transformation that preserves the external behavior of the software; improves the internal structure of the software.
-It is a disciplined way to clean up code that minimises the chances of introducing bugs.
+It is a disciplined way to clean up code that minimizes the chances of introducing bugs.

 ## When should you refactor